Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 Staking Overview

-What is the v0.2 upgrade to Chainlink Staking?
+What was the v0.2 upgrade to Chainlink Staking?

-What is the v0.2 upgrade to Chainlink Staking?
+What was the v0.2 upgrade to Chainlink Staking?

-Building upon the foundation established by the Chainlink Staking v0.1 release in December 2022, the v0.2 upgrade expands Chainlink Staking into a fully modular, extensible, and upgradable Staking platform.
-This upgrade focuses on the following key goals:
+Building upon the foundation established by the Chainlink Staking v0.1 release in December 2022, the v0.2 upgrade in November 2023 expanded Chainlink Staking into a fully modular, extensible, and upgradable staking platform.
+This upgrade focused on the following key goals:

 Phase 1: Priority Migration

-On November 28, 2023 at 12PM ET, v0.1 stakers have the exclusive opportunity to migrate their v0.1 stake and accrued LINK rewards to v0.2 or withdraw.
-The Priority Migration period will last for nine days, where v0.1 stakers can choose to migrate all or a portion of their v0.1 stake and rewards.
-If choosing to migrate a portion, then all non-migrated v0.1 stake or rewards will be automatically withdrawn.
-If a v0.1 staker takes no action, then their staked LINK and rewards will remain in v0.1 and no longer earn rewards.
+On November 28, 2023 at 12PM ET, v0.1 stakers had the exclusive opportunity to migrate their v0.1 stake and accrued LINK rewards to v0.2.
+The Priority Migration period lasted for nine days, wherein v0.1 stakers could choose to migrate all or a portion of their v0.1 stake and rewards.
+If they chose to migrate only a portion, then all non-migrated v0.1 stake or rewards were automatically withdrawn.
+If a v0.1 staker took no action, then their staked LINK and rewards remain in v0.1, no longer earn rewards, and can be withdrawn at any time.

-Given that the v0.2 pool is larger than the v0.1 pool, and accounting for accrued rewards, v0.1 stakers have guaranteed access to v0.2 if they participate in the Priority Migration phase.
-Once the Priority Migration period ends, v0.1 stakers can still migrate or withdraw during Early Access and General Access; however, entry to v0.2 will not be guaranteed due to the capped pool size.
+Given that the v0.2 pool at launch was larger than the v0.1 pool, and accounting for accrued rewards, v0.1 stakers had guaranteed access to v0.2 if they participated in the Priority Migration phase.
+After the Priority Migration period ended, v0.1 stakers could still migrate during Early Access; however, entry to v0.2 was not guaranteed due to the capped pool size.

 Phase 2: Early Access

-After the Priority Migration period ends, on December 7, 2023 at 12PM ET, LINK token holders who meet at least one predefined criterion on the updated Early Access Eligibility List will have the opportunity to stake LINK in v0.2 up to a total of 15,000 LINK.
-Similar to the Early Access period during v0.1 launch, being on the eligibility list provides an opportunity to stake in v0.2 but does not serve as a guarantee of entry given the capped pool size.
-The Early Access entry period will last for four days.
+After the Priority Migration period ended on December 7, 2023 at 12PM ET, LINK token holders who met at least one predefined criterion on the updated Early Access Eligibility List had the opportunity to stake LINK in v0.2 up to a total of 15,000 LINK.
+Similar to the Early Access period during v0.1 launch, being on the eligibility list provided an opportunity to stake in v0.2 but did not serve as a guarantee of entry given the capped pool size.
+The Early Access entry period lasted for four days.

-After Early Access ends, on December 11, 2023 at 12PM ET, the v0.2 staking pool will open to General Access, at which point anyone will have the chance to stake up to the per-wallet maximum, provided that the v0.2 pool has not yet been filled.
+After Early Access ended on December 11, 2023 at 12PM ET, the v0.2 staking pool opened to General Access, at which point anyone has the chance to stake up to the per-wallet maximum, provided that there is space available in the v0.2 pool.
+When the v0.2 community pool is filled, additional LINK can only be staked once an existing staker completes a withdrawal of their staked LINK and pool space becomes available.

 Chainlink ecosystem participants, including token holders and node operators, can stake their LINK and participate in securing the Chainlink Network.
 Learn more about the v0.2 upgrade to Chainlink Staking in the following blog Introducing the Chainlink Staking Platform.